 Council has worked hard to absorb as much as it can and aims to achieve a balanced budget each year without affecting service levels, essentially the outcome of the base case scenario.
-However, this is not sustainable because Council will face increasing deficits over time and run out of cash by 2028-29 at a consolidated fund level and 2026/27 for the general fund.
+However, this is not sustainable because Council will face increasing deficits over time and run out of cash by 2028-29.